 Visit this Clairemont Mesa spot for milk tea from a mason jar and enjoy brick toast.
 It is a sweet and buttery block of toast that is served with various toppings such as ice cream and fruits.
 Frequented by local college students, Up2You has fun seating and games to play.
 A traditional Japanese Robataya with tatami seats (a low table where you sit on the floor), Oton serves Robata sushi (skewers), small plates, and specialty hot pots, such as udon and pork belly hot pot, which is cooked on your table.

 The atmosphere and food are like the taste of Japan without the 12-hour flight.
 I know what you're thinking, barbecue ribs in San Diego?
 But Phil's BBQ made with BBQ sauce and homemade smoked meats are the talk of the city, serving more than 100 million gallons of BBQ sauce and featured on Thrillist's Best BBQ in America.
-To enjoy the classic and authentic Baja style fish taco that San Diego is known for, you should check out the Mariscos German food truck.
-El Gordo is famous for its marinated meat (pork marinated in a unique chili sauce) and has a separate line for those who want it.
+You'll have to put in a little effort to turn a purchase of fresh fish into a must-have dish, but it's worth trying the best seafood in town.
+They will make Christmas-themed cakes not only at Christmas but also at Christmas in July, a Santa Claus will welcome you to the store if you have planned it well.

 Leave Message